 My favourite thing to do in the great outdoors is to go rock climbing.
-With its beautiful sandstone landscapes and stunning views, the Central Coast is littered with good spots for climbing, such as Lara Street Boulders in Koolewong and Road House in Woy Woy.
-I also love to bush walk.
+With its beautiful sandstone landscapes and stunning views, the Central Coast is filled with good spots for climbing, such as Lara Street Boulders in Koolewong and Road House in Woy Woy.
+I also love to bushwalk.
 My favourite trail is the one leading to Box Head Lookout along the Bouddi Peninsula headland, but you can’t go wrong with any of the walks available in Bouddi National Park.

 Do you have a favourite art gallery on the Central Coast?